emaphp/eMapper/README.md

 <br/>
 #####Introduction
-Dynamic attributes provide us with an alternate method for fetching related data.
+Dynamic attributes provide us with an alternate method for fetching related data from an entity instance.

 <br/>
 #####Queries